The Little-Known 49-Star Flag

 A Common Collectible

 If you were opening a business or a school in late 1959, you would probably opt for the 50-star design.
 But there were still quite a few people buying 49-star flags.
 After all, it was a collectible.
 It was a historical curiosity.
 And with a seven-month gap between the admission of Alaska and Hawaii, there were plenty of 49-star flags lying around in warehouses.
-So people bought them up with the intent of reselling them years later.
+Many people bought them up with the intent of reselling them years later.
 So many people bought them, in fact, that they’re not really that rare nowadays.
 A quick search of eBay will turn up dozens of vintage 49-star flags for around twenty bucks.
 So even though the 49-star American Flag isn’t very well-known, it’s still pretty common.